Duncan Marshall: Early life

 Marshall moved on to become the Grand Secretary and editor and publisher of the official organ of the Order of Good Templars, a temperance organization.

-He later moved to Toronto where he was involved in newspaper publishing and eventually acquired a number of farm interest weeklies.
-Marshall made his first run at federal politics running in the Muskoka riding in the 1904 Canadian federal election he was defeated by Conservative candidate William Wright.
+Next he moved to Toronto where he helped publish a newspaper and eventually acquired several farm interest weeklies.

+As a Liberal candidate, Marshall ran in the Muskoka riding in the 1904 Canadian federal election.
+He was defeated by Conservative candidate William Wright.

+Move to Alberta

 In 1905 Marshall moved to Alberta and was for three years managing editor of the Edmonton Bulletin.
-He subsequently purchased a farm near Olds, Alberta and found success as a cattle and horse breeder.
+He subsequently purchased a farm near Olds, Alberta and was successful as a cattle and horse breeder.
 He owned The Olds Gazette, a weekly newspaper in Olds, Alberta.

 Alberta politics

 Marshall was an organizer for the Liberal Party of Alberta during Alberta's first provincial election in 1905.
 The Conservative leaning Calgary Herald wrote a scathing article on his political history during the run-up to the election, describing Marshall as a carpet-bagger.
 Marshall was elected to the Legislative Assembly of Alberta for the first time in the 1909 Alberta general election to the new Olds electoral district.
 He won the new district easily over Conservative candidate George McDonald.